greeta-order-01/order-api/order-service/README.md

   docker-compose ps
   ```

-## Running movies-app using Maven & Npm
+## Running orders-app using Maven & Npm

-- **movies-api**
+- **orders-api**

-  - Open a terminal and navigate to `springboot-react-keycloak/movies-api` folder
+  - Open a terminal and navigate to `springboot-react-keycloak/orders-api` folder

   - Run the following `Maven` command to start the application
     ```